 If there’s the option for them to make up the hours later in the week, fortnight or month, then you can agree for them to be paid as usual and for them to make up the hours later.

-These are stressful circumstances, and, understandably, some people will be nervous about venturing out and about.
+Uncertainty around extreme weather is stressful, and, understandably, some people will be nervous about venturing out and about.

 If your employee can work remotely, then discuss this plan with them, and pay them as usual.